Murugan-mr2s/grepocmdtest/README.md

 # grepocmdtest

-It is for command test
+It is for command test and verification